 1. Preheat oven to 375 degrees F. Cut up venison into small cubes, about 1" thick.
 Then follow the instructions on your meat grinder and send the meat through, fitted with the course grinding plate.
 Catch the ground meat as it comes out of the grinder in a large bowl.

-2. Next, replace the course plate with the medium plate.
+2. Next, replace the coarse plate with the medium plate.

-3. Then add the chopped bacon to the bowl with the coarsely ground meat.
+3. Then add the chopped pork belly or bacon to the bowl with the coarsely ground meat.

-4. Send the coarsely ground venison and bacon mixture through the meat grinder again, this time with the medium plate.
+4. Send the coarsely ground venison and pork belly/bacon mixture through the meat grinder again, this time with the medium plate.